 Soon, you’ll find the cache cleared from Google web apps like Google Docs and Google Drive.

-The trick really comes handy where a user’s computer freezes and require a hard shutdown when accessing different types of media files, and PDFs.
+The trick really comes in handy where a user’s computer freezes and requires a hard shutdown when accessing different types of media files, and PDFs.